 It is with great sadness the R.D.
 Laing Estate records the passing on the 22nd September 2022 of the world renowned Dame Hilary Mantel, aged just 70 years.

-Hilary was greatly influenced by the works of R.D.Laing, particularly 'Sanity, Madness and the Family' for which she wrote a fanatastic introduction as detailed below.
+Hilary was a wonderfully gifted and generous spirit who was greatly influenced by the works of R.D.Laing, particularly 'Sanity, Madness and the Family' for which she wrote a fanatastic introduction as detailed below.

 For Hilary's explanation as to how RD Laing influenced her development see: www.theguardian.com/books/2008/sep/06/1